chelsieee/COVID-19-DASHBOARD/README.md

 ## Setup
 1. Fork and clone the git repository
 2. `npm install chart.js --save`
-3. right-click `index.html` file and run with live server or open with chrome/safari => alternatively simply visit the landing page on https://chelsieee.github.io/
+3. right-click `index.html` file and run with live server or open with chrome/safari
+## Quickstart(recommend)
+alternatively simply visit the landing page on https://chelsieee.github.io/

 ## Features